-- The remote control key has been inserted into the ignition switch.
+- The remote control key has been inserted in the ignition switch.

 - Speed exceeds 30 km/h.

-- the OK button has been pressed.
+- The OK button has been pressed.

-• Remote control key - functions (p.
-146)
+- Remote control key (p.
+153) - Remote control key functions (p.
+157)

-PCC - unique functions
+Remote control key with PCC\ - unique functions

-Remote control key with PCC has extended functionality compared with remote control key without PCC (p.
-144) in the form of an information button and indicator lamps.
+A remote control key with PCC has enhanced functionality compared with a remote control key in basic version (p.
+153) in the form of an information button and indicator lamps.

-Remote control key with PCC - Personal Car Communicator.
+Remote control key with PCC.